Online Technology Degrees & Certificate Programs

-With courses ranging from Introduction to Engineering Technology, Power Electronics and Alternative Energy Applications, and Managerial Applications of Information Technology, DeVry has technology courses designed to help prepare students for a variety of careers.
-To see a list of our all technology course offerings, along with descriptions, visit our technology courses page.
+We offer courses in topics such as Introduction to Engineering Technology, Power Electronics and Alternative Energy Applications and Managerial Applications of Information Technology.
+Our technology courses are designed to help prepare you to pursue a variety of careers.
+To see a list of all our technology course offerings, along with descriptions, visit our technology courses page.

-How will DeVry professors teach my tech courses?
+How will DeVry professors teach my technology courses?

-Our technology professors know tech like hardware, software and equipment because they're techies themselves.
-They're determined to deliver working knowledge today to help you make difference in the tech world tomorrow.
-Through a hands-on approach based in real-world methods, your professors will give you an in-depth look at what today’s tech professionals need to know to be successful.
+Our technology professors know tech like hardware, software and equipment because they have real-world experience in their area of study.
+Through a hands-on approach rooted in real-world methods, your professors will give you an in-depth look at what today’s tech professionals need to know.

-Yes, one of the courses that you will need to take when you get your IT associate degree is Introduction to Programming.
+Many IT roles may require programming skills.
+For example, one course we offer is Introduction to Programming.
 In this programming course you will learn about the basics of programming, such as variables, expressions, conditionals and functions.
 These topics provided foundations in coding and scripting, skills essential in the IT field.

 With your computer networking degree, does DeVry take a more hands-on approach or do they focus more on concepts?

-If I am taking networking classes from DeVry University, will I be able to get a complimentary laptop?
+If I am taking networking classes from DeVry University, will I be able to receive a complimentary laptop?

-Technology is always changing and getting better and faster.
-So, whether you’re interested in Engineering Technology, Information Technology or Computer Information Systems, you will need an education that keeps up with the field.
-DeVry’s degree programs offer tech-empowered learning, which enables you to create and build projects utilizing some of the latest hardware and software.
+Technology is always evolving.
+That’s why our online technology degree programs at DeVry offer tech-empowered learning, enabling you to create and build projects utilizing some of the latest hardware and software.

-Everything you need to manage student life is on our online hub, DeVryYOU.
+In addition, everything you need to manage student life is on our online hub, DeVryYOU.
 E-tutoring, online textbooks and virtual peer collaboration is all at your fingertips.
-You can even access DeVryYOU through our mobile app, so you can manage your education on the go.
+DeVryYOU is also accessible through our mobile app, so you can manage your education on the go.